 Alternately, add the EZ gel instead of tapioca.

-Prepare the pie pan.
+- Prepare the pie pan.
 Carefully unroll the refrigerated pie crust and place one crust in the pin tin.
-(Or use a premade graham cracker crust.)

-Step 12.
-Brush the crust with the egg wash.
+STEP 12.
+Brush the crust with egg wash.

 - Brush the egg wash onto the pie crust with a pastry brush.